spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 This is to allow area within the cutout for sampling the background in later steps, such as `extract_1d`.
 The slit height is a parameter that a user can set (during reprocessing) to tailor their results.

+The dispersion direction is horizontal for this mode, and it will be documented by copying keyword ``DISPAXIS`` (with value 1) from the input file to the output cutout.

 Step Arguments